What parents need to know

 Is it any good?

-Hopper is a guy to watch.
-The son of celebrated actor Dennis Hopper, he accesses a wellspring of complicated emotions with a tilt of the head, a quirk of the eyebrow.
+Hopper is a guy to watch; the son of celebrated actor Dennis Hopper, he accesses a wellspring of complicated emotions here with a tilt of the head, a quirk of the eyebrow.
 Perhaps he knew he had to up his game with a co-star like Wasikowska, who flings herself into a sometimes overcooked character whose charm is pushed to twee-ness and saves it -- but only just.

 Thanks to these two, the emotions behind the movie feel true and relatable.
 Were it not for a screenplay that's a little too on-the-nose -- Hirsohi's lines, especially -- and the somewhat heavy-handed soundtrack, RESTLESS would be a stronger movie.
 (Also, the film could have used some grit to ground it in reality.)
 But alas, it can’t quite rise above its limitations.